jeetsukumaran/DendroPy/doc/source/tutorial/working_with_metadata_annotations.rst

 When reading data in NeXML format, metadata annotations given in the source are automatically created and associated with the corresponding data objects.

-The metadata annotations associated with the phylogenetic data objects are collected in the attribute ``annotations`` of the objects, which is an object of type :class:`~dendropy.dataobject.base.AnnotationSet`.
+The metadata annotations associated with the phylogenetic data objects are collected in the attribute ``annotations`` of the objects, which is an object of type :class:`~dendropy.datamodel.basemodel.AnnotationSet`.
-Each annotation item is represented as an object of type :class:`~dendropy.dataobject.base.Annotation`.
+Each annotation item is represented as an object of type :class:`~dendropy.datamodel.basemodel.Annotation`.

 For example::